In Chicago, gun deaths take no holiday

 Story highlights

-- Six people were killed and nearly 40 others wounded over the weekend, police say
+- At least 14 people were shot to death in Chicago over the holiday weekend, police say

 - Violence follows city police and federal ATF announcement of task force on illegal guns